 Animal hides, bones and tribal statues adorn the long tables found inside Baan Dam’s main structure, built in the traditional Lanna style and painted completely black.
 Entering the building, just one of 40 or so structures in total, it’s easy to feel as if you’ve accidentally stumbled upon a secret lodge set up in preparation for some kind of bizarre mass ritual.

 Inside the dimly lit room you can also find a couple of monochrome paintings by the late artist who created all of this, Thawan Duchanee.
-By the end of your tour of the Baan Dam, or ‘Black House,’ it should be clear why Duchanee is widely recognized as Thailand’s most important artist – even if the motivation behind much of his art may not be.
+By the end of your tour of the Baan Dam, or ‘Black House,’ it should be clear why Duchanee is widely recognized as Thailand’s most important artist – even if the motivation behind much of his art might be a little more opaque.

 Many like to describe Baan Dam as a dark place, and it’s easy to see why.
 In addition to the gloomy colors, it’s likely the dead cow skulls, crocodile hides or eerie sculptures that rub many visitors the wrong way.
 Furthermore, many of Baan Dam’s visitors are people who’ve simply hopped off the bus as part of their day tour, totally unaware of they’re about to witness!